nixworks/public/news/2010/11/18/README.md

 Police fire tear gas into a camp for displaced people as protests accusing UN troops of bringing cholera turn violent.

 ### [President of Colombia Juan Manuel Santos declares a state of emergency in Colombia after ongoing floods and landslides kill at least 136 people and the flooding spreads to the capital, Bogot. ](/news/2010/11/18/president-of-colombia-juan-manuel-santos-declares-a-state-of-emergency-in-colombia-after-ongoing-floods-and-landslides-kill-at-least-136-peo.md)
-_Context: Bogotá, Colombia, Colombian President, Juan Manuel Santos, ongoing floods, state of emergency_
+_Context: Bogota, Colombia, Colombian President, Juan Manuel Santos, ongoing floods, state of emergency_

 ### [The Nobel Committee says the Nobel Peace Prize for Liu Xiaobo may not be handed out this year as China will not allow anyone from his family to attend the event. ](/news/2010/11/18/the-nobel-committee-says-the-nobel-peace-prize-for-liu-xiaobo-may-not-be-handed-out-this-year-as-china-will-not-allow-anyone-from-his-family.md)
 The presentation in Oslo next month will most likely be postponed because China is not allowing the dissident Liu Xiaobo or his family to attend.